rileyjshaw/fractal/README.md

-# Julia Set Explorer: GPU Edition
+# Fractal Explorer: GPU Edition

-This is a Julia set explorer running as a shader on your GPU.
-The full controls require a keyboard and mouse.
+This is a fractal explorer running as a shader on your GPU.
 You can read more about the project and [try it out online](https://rileyjshaw.com/julia).

-This is a quick project I threw together to generate shallow Julia zooms.
+This is a quick project I threw together to generate shallow Julia set zooms.
 It's not precious, so please [add pull requests](https://github.com/rileyjshaw/julia/pulls) if you have ideas!
 I’ll merge changes quickly as long as the app remains reasonably performant.

 ![Example program output](/screenshots/julia.png)